jkaartoluoma/recommender/README.md

 * [Cloud Storage](https://cloud.google.com/storage/)
 * [App Engine](https://cloud.google.com/appengine/)

-Your project must have [Billing](https://cloud.google.com/billing/docs/) all the necessary [APIs](https://cloud.google.com/apis/) mentioned above enabled to run the recommender system in GCP.
+Your project must have [Billing](https://cloud.google.com/billing/docs/) and all the necessary [APIs](https://cloud.google.com/apis/) mentioned above enabled to run the recommender system in GCP.

 ## Installation
-Following steps are needed only first time.
-If you have done the installation before jump to step **Usage**
+Following steps are needed only at the first time.
+If you have done the installation before jump to step **Usage**.

 ### Install Miniconda 2: